PlanB-Network/bitcoin-educational-content/tutorials/wallet/blixt/en.md

 ## LNURL and Lightning Address

 Full LNURL support.
-You can pay to, LN-auth, LN-chan request with LNURL.
+You can pay to LNURL, LN-auth, LN-chan request with LNURL.
 You can send to any LN address and also add it into your contacts list.
 Also starting with vers.
 0.6.9 is available to receive to your own LN Address *@blixtwallet.com* type, through [Blixt Lightning Box](https://github.com/hsjoberg/lightning-box) feature.

 ## Keysend

 A very powerful feature that few mobile wallets have.
 You can send/push funds directly through a channel or pointed to another node, adding a message if necessary.
-This feature is very useful for displaying messages on the Amboss.space billboard (here is a guide on this Amboss billboard).
+Is like a secret chat over LN.
+This feature is very useful for displaying messages on the Amboss.space billboard ([here is a guide on this Amboss billboard](https://darthcoin.substack.com/p/amboss-billboard-amazing-tool)).

 ## Message signing